-3.10 SPDs go through four stages of plan making.
+3.12.
+SPDs go through four stages of plan making.
 The below table identifies what the Council will do at each stage, and how the community can get involved.

-Development of evidence base The Council collects up to date information on a range of social, economic and environmental matters.
-The Council produces a draft version of the SPD based on the evidence collected at stage 1.
-Stage Consultation on the draft SPD (regulation 12) Once the draft document has been produced, the Council will undertake a public consultation for a period of between four to six weeks.
-Any representations made will be considered and amendments will be made to the document where required.
-Stage 4 The Council will adopt the SPD in line with regulation 14 requirements.
+Stage 1 Development of evidence base The Council collects up to date information on a range of social, economic and environmental matters.
+Stage 2 Preparation of the draft SPD The Council produces a draft version of the SPD based on the evidence collected at Stage 1.
+Stage 3 Consultation on the draft SPD (Regulation 12) Once the draft document has been produced, the Council will undertake a public consultation for a minimum of six weeks Any representations made will be considered and amendments will be made to the document where required.
+Stage 4 Adoption (Regulation 14) The Council will consider the revised document and councillors at Cabinet will adopt the SPD in line with regulation 14 requirements.